jorendorff/rust-ignorance/ignorance.md

 No. The error message is:

     error: no base type found for inherent implementation; implement a trait or new type instead

+> Can the syntax `type X = Y;` appear in an `impl` that isn't a trait `impl`?

+No:

+    struct K;
+    impl K {
+        type J = u32;  // error: associated types are not allowed in inherent impls }

+According to `rustc --explain E0202`, inherent associated types were part of [RFC 195](https://github.com/rust-lang/rfcs/pull/195) but have never been implemented.

 ## Terminology